IgorSteps/easypark/docs/API_SPEC.md

   { "error": "meaningful error message" }
   ```

+# WebSocket API Specification

-## Real-time Messaging
+## Message

-1. Initiate WebSocket connection Endpoint:
+### 1. Real-time messaging

 **Endpoint**: `ws://localhost:8081/ws/{id}`

 **Description**: Establishes a WebSocket connection for real-time, bidirectional communication between the client and the server.
+ID in the URL is senders user ID.

 **Message body**: